TAFE NSW Executive and Leadership Team

 Leadership Overview

-TAFE NSW has 7 executives leading key functions including strategy, finance, operations, information technology, people, and deputy roles.
+TAFE NSW has 7 executives leading key functions including strategy, operations, finance, people, and procurement.

 Leadership Roles at TAFE NSW